 Located in Nyahururu town within the famous Thompson fall lodge.
 The fall can be heard from a distance as it descends down the cliff.
-It is a major attraction for most locals and other tourist.
+It is a major attraction for most locals and other tourists.
 There is a downward stair that takes one to the bottom of the fall.
 The walk down gets tougher as one keeps descending, going back up was quite a challenge for me.
-(I never knew how unfit I was till no. J
+(I never knew how unfit I was till now)!

 Located along the Thika-Garissa Road.
 The fall is home to Oldonyo Sabuk National park.
 One can enjoy bird watching, campaign, team building activities.